Properly stored paint can last many years.

-As a general rule of thumb, if a can of paint is less than one third full it is not worth storing – leave the lid off and let it dry completely.
-Then, leave it out with your household trash.
+As a general rule of thumb, if a can of paint is less than one third full it is not worth storing - leave the lid off and let it dry completely.
+Then, leave it out with your household trash - dry paint is considered disposable household trash.

 Plastic wrap will keep paint out of the "gutter" at the top of the can and will keep paint from drying on the lid.
 It's best to plan ahead: as soon as you open the can that will likely be leftover, wash the lid and use a pour spout to keep the gutter clean.
 Plastic wrap will also keep the lid from contacting the can where corrosion can start.
 See the photo.

 Now, before the lid goes on us committed Paint Geeks will exhale long and slow into the can.
-This will displace oxygen (dries paint) with CO2 (doesn’t).
+This will displace oxygen (dries paint) with CO2 (not so much).

 Now, the lid - securely.
 Thumb-pressing is adequate; hammering is excessive and will usually damage the seal.